SAP/fosstars-rating-core/docs/example.md

 1. The score `s[2]` uses the features `f[3]` and `f[4]`, in other words `F_s[2] = { f[3], f[4] }`.
 1. The score `s[3]` uses the scores `s[1]` and `s[2]`, in other words `F_s[3] = { s[1], s[2] }`.

-## Score functions
+## Scoring functions

-Now it's time to describe the score functions.
+Now it's time to describe the scoring functions.

-For the security testing score, let's define a score function as the following:
+For the security testing score, let's define a scoring function as the following:

 ```
 score[1] = SecurityTestingScore